daynoctua/get-tle/README.md

-This script scrapes the NORAD database for a given object and creates a TLE file for it.
+This script scrapes the NORAD satellite database for a given object and creates a TLE file for it.

 To run the script you need to have python installed (https://www.python.org/downloads/).